kanelee1/NFL-Player-Stat-Webscraper-V2/README.md

 In console, 'pip install selenium' before running

 ## Usage
-- Simply run main.py and the program will create and update individual csv files for interpretation
+Simply run main.py and the program will create and update individual csv files for interpretation
 ## Structure and Components
-- main.py: contains logic to initialize webdriver, scrape each page, and convert to csv
+- main.py: contains logic to initialize webdriver, scrape each page, and create/write to csv
 ## Detailed Functionality
 - scrape_page(): uses webdriver to retrieve URL, parse HTML of each webpage, scrapes table headers/rows/data, appends to 'data' array
 - to_csv(): uses csv writer to create and write data to individual csv files